Guide for PicManager: Image Uploader

 • Settings

-Set up the app to manage your image uploads and optimization preferences.
+Set up the app to manage your media uploads and optimization preferences.

-Specify settings and name image files according to your settings before image upload.
+Specify settings and name image and video files according to your settings before media upload.

 • Image optimization settings